-The Chief Financial Officer is responsible for the retention of financial documents.
+The Director of Finance is responsible for the retention of financial documents.
 These should be kept in a form that is acceptable to the relevant authorities.

 The College is required by law to retain prime documents for seven years.
 These include: